No items found.

 Students in Years 9 and 10 experience a wide range of learning, across the curriculum so they will have plenty of choices available to them in the senior school.

-Courses in Year 9
+Courses in Year 9 and 10

 Students choose 10 courses that cover all 8 Learning Areas.